 At Prescott College, the combination of field-based courses and interactive classroom learning develops deep and meaningful relationships between faculty and students.
 This mission-driven learning community grows as alumni develop their careers and networks across the globe.
 Eighty percent of alumni—regardless of degree title—have reported that their profession has allowed them to do meaningful work that supports a more just and sustainable world.

 Community lunch is a proud tradition at Prescott College.
-Every Wednesday, the community comes together for free soup and bread provided by the cafe on campus.
+Every Wednesday, the community comes together for free soup and bread provided by the café on campus.
 Students, faculty, staff, and other community members gather to talk, make announcements, and connect to discuss the issues of the day.

-Colloquia and symposium are held on campus every semester.
+Colloquia and symposia are held on campus every semester.
 These meetings are a time for distance-learning students to share their research and learn about the work of others in the field.
 The colloquia include keynote addresses from experts in their fields and provide both information and inspiration to students as they continue on their educational journeys.
 All members of the College community are invited to attend, connect, and learn with one another.

 The Prescott College Symposium on Sustainability Education is an annual conference that brings scholars, practitioners, and students together to learn about the latest work in the emerging field of sustainability education.
 All members of the community are invited to attend the conference and learn from students in the Ph.D. in Sustainability Education program, all of whom collaborate to organize the symposium theme, invite the keynote speaker, and present their research findings.

 Special housing for disabled students

 Prescott College strives to provide an education that enables students to live productive lives, all while achieving a healthy balance between self-fulfillment and service to others.
 Students are encouraged to engage in service work that benefits both the community and the students themselves.
-They can even receive college credit for their service learning and internship experiences.
+They can even receive college credit for their service-learning and internship experiences.

 Gaining hands-on experience is a critical component of a Prescott College education.
 Courses emphasize experiential learning, giving students opportunities to practice and develop new skills that will support them in their future careers.
 Students also gain valuable hands-on experience through internship opportunities as well as required practica for certain degree programs.
-Paid, credit-bearing internships are available across Pima and Yavapai Counties through Arizona Serve.
+Paid, credit-bearing internships are available across the Pima and Yavapai Counties through Arizona Serve.

-All Prescott students complete a senior project to demonstrate their competence in their area of study.
+All Prescott students complete a senior project to demonstrate competence in their area of study.
 For many students, the senior project builds a bridge between college and what comes next, be that a career or graduate school.
 Some students have even used their projects to act as the early stages of development for businesses and nonprofits.
 For example, alumni Kado Stewart developed a camp for LGBTQ youth as a senior project and, in 2008, founded Camp OUTdoors.
-Camp OUTdoors was recently featured in the ground-breaking National Geographic Documentary, Gender Revolution, hosted by Katie Couric.
+Camp OUTdoors was recently featured in the groundbreaking National Geographic Documentary, Gender Revolution, hosted by Katie Couric.

 Prescott alumni go on to exciting and unique careers.
 Many feel empowered to launch their own businesses: Alumni Kent Madin and Linda Svendsen, founders of Boojum Expeditions, offer “uncommon adventure travel,” leading trips in Mongolia, Tibet, China, Argentina, Venezuela, and Yellowstone.
 Alumnus Dustin Tester started Maui Surfer Girls, an instructional surfing school for girls and women in Hawaii.
 And Kim Reynolds co-founded the dZi Foundation, which is dedicated to promoting the health, culture, and welfare of indigenous mountain communities.

-Priority date: Mar 1
+Priority admission: Jan.
+1